-Notwithstanding the provisions of Conditions 10.3, if a Benchmark Event occurs in relation to an Original Reference Rate when any Profit Rate (or any component part thereof) remains to be determined by reference to such Original Reference Rate, the Kingdom shall use its reasonable endeavours to appoint an Independent Adviser, as soon as reasonably practicable, to determine a Successor Rate, failing which an Alternative Rate (in accordance with Condition 10.9(b) and, in either case, an Adjustment Spread and any Benchmark Amendments (in accordance with Condition 10.9(d)).
+Notwithstanding the provisions of Conditions 10.3, if a Benchmark Event occurs in relation to an Original Reference Rate when any Profit Rate (or any component part thereof) remains to be determined by reference to such Original Reference Rate, the Kingdom shall use its reasonable endeavours to appoint an Independent Adviser, as soon as reasonably practicable, to determine a Successor Rate, failing which an Alternative Rate (in accordance with Condition 10.9(b)) and, in either case, an Adjustment Spread and any Benchmark Amendments (in accordance with Condition 10.9(d)).
 In making such determination, the Independent Adviser appointed pursuant to this Condition 10.9 shall act in good faith and in a commercially reasonable manner as an expert.
 In the absence of bad faith or fraud, the Independent Adviser shall have no liability whatsoever to the Trustee, the Kingdom, the Delegate, the Paying Agents and the Certificateholders, for any determination made by it, pursuant to this Condition 10.9.

 If (i) the Kingdom is unable to appoint an Independent Adviser; or (ii) the Independent Adviser appointed by it fails to determine a Successor Rate or, failing which, an Alternative Rate in accordance with this Condition 10.9(a) prior to the relevant Profit Determination Date, the Profit Rate applicable to the next succeeding Periodic Distribution Period shall be equal to the Profit Rate last determined in relation to the Trust Certificates in respect of the immediately preceding Periodic Distribution Period.
 If there has not been a first Periodic Distribution Date, the Profit Rate shall be the initial Profit Rate.
-Where a different Margin or Maximum or Minimum Rate of Interest is to be applied to the relevant Interest Period from that which applied to the last preceding Interest Periodic Distribution Period.
-Distribution Period shall be substituted in place of the Margin or Maximum Profit Rate or Minimum Profit Rate relating to the relevant Periodic Distribution Period.
-For the avoidance of doubt, this paragraph shall apply to the relevant next succeeding Periodic Distribution Period only and any subsequent Periodic Distribution Periodic Distribution Periodic Distribution Periodic Distribution Periodic Distribution Periodic Only and to adjustment as provided in, the first paragraph of this Condition 10.9(a).
+Where a different Margin or Maximum or Minimum Rate of Interest is to be applied to the relevant Interest Period from that which applied to the last preceding Interest Period, the Margin or Maximum Profit Rate or Minimum Profit Rate relating to the relevant Periodic Distribution Period shall be substituted in place of the Margin or Maximum Profit Rate or Minimum Profit Rate relating to that last preceding Periodic Distribution Period only and any subsequent Periodic Distribution Periods are subject to the subsequent operation of, and to adjustment as provided in, the first paragraph of this Condition 10.9(a).